greg-pants/CovidPortfolioProject/README.md

 Tableau Portion of Project

-1. Condense queries from previous files into a single query file
+1. Condense queries from previous files into a single query file, total of four separate files

 2. Saved each query as an individual excel file (couldnt import an sql file with tableau public, only excel files)